 A historic discovery

-In 1998, 3000 glass plate negatives were discovered at Berry & Co's old studio rooms in Cuba Street, Wellington.
-Among them were about 80 photographs of soldiers.
+In 1998, 3,800 glass-plate negatives were discovered at Berry & Co's old studio rooms in Cuba Street, Wellington.
+Among them were about 190 photographs of World War I soldiers.
 But there was no record of the soldier's full identity on any of them.
-There was only a surname etched on each glass plate negative.
+There was only a surname etched on each negative.

 Identifying the soldiers

-In the lead-up to the centenary commemorations of World War I, Te Papa wants to honour these soldiers and their families.
+In the lead-up to the World War I centenary (2014–18), Te Papa wants to honour these soldiers and their families.
 We've taken on the task of identifying these men and the people photographed with them.
 We want to discover what happened to them, and how their lives and the lives of their descendants were affected by the war.

-Check Te Papa’s blog for updates - just search under ‘World War I’ or read about the lives of the soldiers we’ve identified by selecting an image.
+You can read about the lives of the soldiers we’ve already identified by selecting an image.

 Find additional information about this topic at these sites